OktarinTentakel/annex/readme.md

 Some of the Batteries Included
 ------------------------------
+- event helpers including a complete event system
+- variable normalization and type evaluation
+- DOM handling with element creation and manipulation
+- streamlined standard requests (basic requests & special versions for html/css/js/json)
+- url and navigation helpers
 - better logging
-- variable normalization
-- info getters for variable states like type and value checks
+- better randomization for numbers and ids
-- string format functionality
-- string generation and conversion tools like slugification and safe id generation
+- string generation and conversion tools like formatting and slugification
-- array tools
+- array tools like actually usable removal functionality based on values and flexible indices
-- math helpers
+- browser capability checks and context evaluation
+- viewport information and functionality
+- interaction solutions like obfuscated mailto and tel links
-- better timers
+- better (& more precise) timers
-- streamlined standard requests
 - polling
-- url and navigation helpers
-- solutions for obfuscated mailto and tel links
-- browser capability checks
 - cookie handling
-- image and webfont callback helpers
+- image and webfont availability callbacks
 - form helpers for data
-- event tools